cafienne/cafienne-engine/README.md

 # Cafienne Engine for CMMN 1.1

 Cafienne hosts an open source Case Management Engine which natively executes the CMMN 1.1 standard.
-The engine is written in Java and Scala co-operated with the Akka toolkit, backed by Cassandra and Postgres.
+The engine is written in Java and Scala co-operated with the Pekko toolkit.
 This technical foundation makes it a platform for building highly concurrent, distributed, and resilient message-driven case management applications.